macjin/GIS/README.md

 ##################

 Step 1:
-Clone or Download or repository
+Clone or Download repository

 Step 2:
-Open index.html file on a local server
+Open index.html file with a web browser on a local server

-Step 3:
+What do I need to know to manipulate the data?
-Website should open on a web browser, if not open the index.html file with a webbrowser
+## HTML

-What do I need to know to change the data?
+## CSS
-HTML, CSS, JavaScript
+## JavaScript